Buddy Jones (bluegrass musician)

-Shelby Gene "Buddy" Jones (February 2, 1937 – August 13, 2014) was an American bluegrass musician and songwriter, and music recorder and distributor.
+Shelby Gene "Buddy" Jones (February 2, 1937 – August 13, 2014) was an American bluegrass musician, songwriter, and music recorder and distributor.
 He is best known for his performance work with the bluegrass band, Rainbow Valley Boys.
 He was also the founder of former recording, radio promotion, and record distribution companies B.J.
 Promotions, Tapes Unlimited, and Northern Music Distribution.

 Early life

 Shelby Gene Jones was born on February 2, 1937, in West Virginia in Montcoal to Bert and Ethel Jones (née Queener) (born 1902 and 1903 respectively).
 He was the youngest of 6 children in the household.
 He had five siblings, brothers Ralph, Herbert, and Kenneth; and two sisters Dolly and Juanita.
 All of his siblings had been born in Newark, Ohio, but his family had moved to Beckley shortly before he was born.
-Jones attended Woodrow Wilson High School in fall 1949, and attended three years, with only his sisters as his brothers were already almost adults when he began secondary education.
+Jones attended Woodrow Wilson High School in fall 1949, and attended for three years, with only his sisters as his brothers were already almost adults when he began secondary education.
 At the age of 11, Jones' mother, taught him how to play some instruments, mainly the guitar.